ron2015schmitt/coildes/README.md

 The [mātricks](https://github.com/ron2015schmitt/matricks) linear algebra library is used throughout the code.

-The mātricks library is included as a submodule.
+The mātricks library is included as a submodule and is automatically built by the Makefile.

+If you would like to build it manually, exevute the following

 ```
 cd matricks